stacksimplify/aws-eks-kubernetes-masterclass/11-NEW-DevOps-with-AWS-Developer-Tools-and-GitHub/README.md

 ### Step-07-04: DEPLOY STAGE: Create STS Assume IAM Role for CodeBuild to interact with AWS EKS
 - In an AWS CodePipeline, we are going to use AWS CodeBuild to deploy Kubernetes manifests to EKS Cluster.
 - This requires an AWS IAM role capable of interacting with the EKS cluster.
-- In this step, we are going to create an IAM role and add an inline policy `EKS:Describe` that we will use in the CodeBuild stage to interact with the EKS cluster via kubectl.
+- In this step, we are going to create an IAM role and add an inline policy `EKS:Describe` that we will use in the CodeBuild DEPLOY stage to interact with the EKS cluster via kubectl.
 #### Option 1: **macOS / Linux / Windows Git Bash / WSL**
 ##### ⚠️ Note:
 > ✅ This script is designed for **Bash-compatible environments**, such as **macOS Terminal**, **Linux shell**, **Windows Git Bash**, or **Windows Subsystem for Linux (WSL)**.